 If you’re looking to buy a personal watercraft (PWC) – chances are you’re a bit of an adrenaline junky with a need for speed, drawn to the thrill of zooming over the water at high velocity.
-That, or your children have convinced you to purchase one because they’ve decided they can’t live without it!
-Either way, if you’re planning on acquiring a Jet Ski, Sea-Doo or Waverunner for the lake, river, or ocean – there’s one clear fact: you’re procuring this watercraft for pure enjoyment and adventure!
+That or your children have convinced you to purchase one because they’ve decided they can’t live without it!
+Either way, if you’re looking at Jet Ski, Sea-Doo, Waverunner for sale for use on the lake, river, or ocean – there’s one clear fact: you’re procuring this watercraft for pure enjoyment and adventure!
 This guide will walk you through the different types of personal watercraft for sale on the market and help you decide which brand and model may be best for you.

 Personal Watercraft Basics

 Personal watercraft, also called water scooters, generally come in two different types: “sit-downs” and “stand-ups”.
 Sit-downs, also known as runabouts, are mainly driven by a rider who is seated on the vessel.
 Stand-ups, as the name implies, are driven by a standing rider.
 Stand-ups are geared more towards competitive racing and tricks, and only hold one rider, whereas sit-down models usually hold 2-3 people (sometimes up to 4).
 PWC’s are powered by inboard engines that drive a pump-jet or hydrojet that creates thrust for propulsion and steering.

 Some of the most appealing factors about these types of watercraft are that they are easy to maneuver, don’t require experience or a license, and for the most part, are easy to handle on the water.
 Whereas a boat is much larger and is more difficult to maneuver, PWC’s allow you to cruise around the waters quickly in a much more relaxed manner.
 As always, the more passengers on the vessel, the slower you’re bound to go!
 Of course, you’ll need a little practice and you’ll need to know the waters/general rules about boating.